Need to talk? Call 1800 882 436.

 Colds and flu in babies and children

 Very young children may have had little or no previous contact with the viruses that cause colds and flu, so they will have low resistance to infection.
-It is useful to know that children can get sick much more quickly than adults.
+This is why children can get sick more often than adults.

-Depending on the infection, symptoms of a cold include:
+Depending on the infection, symptoms of a cold can include:

 • stuffy or runny nose